OnArrow/recite_word/Lesson/5/Lesson47.md

    ```
    What do you want?

-   Why do you want?
+   Why do you want the cup of water?

-   Where do you want?
+   Where do you want to go?

    Who do you like?